 - Bear proof

 - The lid closes on you when you least expect it!

-One of the top performers in terms of insulation, this bad boy, can keep food at safe to store temperatures for 5-6 days at a time, and will maintain a fairly chilly interior for a couple of days beyond that.
+One of the top performers in terms of insulation, this bad boy can keep food cold for 5-6 days at a time, and will even maintain a fairly chilly interior for a couple of days beyond that.

-While it generally, performs well across the board, some improvements could be found by redesigning the handles to be a bit more ergonomic.
-The rope wrapped, plastic handles are pretty darn uncomfortable when toting a full load.
+Well, while it generally performs well across the board, the rope-wrapped plastic handles are pretty darn uncomfortable when toting a full load.